safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

     - docker rmi ${CONTAINER_IMAGE_NAME}:${CONTAINER_IMAGE_TAG} ${CONTAINER_IMAGE_NAME}:latest
 ```

-- At the end of pipeline execution, this stage will remove junk by removing Docker image from Gitlab runner server.
+At the end of pipeline execution, this stage will remove junk by removing the Docker image from the Gitlab runner server.

 **Few areas to optimize...**

-- Helm repository was not implemented, so there was no way of versioning the Helm Chart at the time of implementation.
-And placed on Gitlab Runner without having a mechanism to fetch latest from Git repository.
-So, its more of toil to update files on Runner whenever changes happen in Helm chart.
+- The Helm repository was not implemented, so there was no way of versioning the Helm Chart at the time of implementation.
+And placed on Gitlab Runner without having a mechanism to fetch the latest from the Git repository.
+So, it's more of a toil to update files on Runner whenever changes happen in the Helm chart.

-- Docker registry server should have DNS name to allow secure communication over SSL.
+- Docker registry server should have a DNS name to allow secure communication over SSL.

-- Every commit in the repo for branch `develop`, `master` and `release/*` would have separate docker image.
-And at the end of the stage, pipeline will also remove the respective Docker build image.
-Its overkill use of build resources across environment & waste of time.
+- Every commit in the repository for branch `develop`, `master`, and `release/*` will trigger a Docker image build.
+And at the end of the stage, the pipeline will also remove the respective Docker build image.
+It's an overkill use of building resources across the environment & waste of time.

-At the end of execution of the Gitlab pipeline to deploy the Mendix application, you should have your application up and running in your Kubernetes cluster.
-Considering, application configuration, docker build, and Helm chart is tested before.
+At the end of the execution of the Gitlab pipeline to deploy the Mendix application, you should have your application up and running in your Kubernetes cluster.
+Considering, the application configuration, docker build, and Helm chart is tested before.

-Best practice is to test individual stage manually before automate it in pipeline.
+The Best practice is to test individual stages manually before automating them in the pipeline.

 Congratulations!
-You have automated CI/CD Gitlab pipeline to deploy the Mendix application to Kubernetes cluster.
+You have an automated CI/CD Gitlab pipeline to deploy the Mendix application to the Kubernetes cluster.